-\paragraph{Computational cost} In physical applications, the computational burden of learning-based methods is critical, as their main goal is to accelerate expensive simulations.
+\paragraph{Computational cost} For learning methods to accelerate large-scale physical simulations, efficiency is central.
 Compared to unconstrained diffusion, our method adds the cost of a projection operation at each step, as does projected diffusion.
-The cost of this step depends on the constraint set, and generally amounts to solving a (possibly non-convex) constrained optimization problem.
-Nonetheless, efficient numerical methods such as augmented Lagrangian algorithms can be used to solve the projection step, and are amenable to parallelization~\citep{boyd2011distributed,liang2025simultaneous}.
+For non-convex constraints, efficient numerical methods such as augmented Lagrangian algorithms can be used to solve the projection step, and are amenable to parallelization~\citep{boyd2011distributed,liang2025simultaneous}.
 In the case of latent diffusion, our splitting technique allows the constraint operations to be computed directly in physical space, which can be considerably faster than propagating them through a decoder as in projected diffusion or diffusion guidance.
 More details can be found in~Appendix~\ref{appendix:experiments}.